thib1984/ytdlmusic/README.md

 ## use auto

-``ytdlmusic --auto "the beatles" "let it be"`` will dowmnload automaticaly the first item
+``ytdlmusic --auto "Rexlambo" "Stay With Me"`` will dowmnload automaticaly the first item

 ```
-~$ ytdlmusic --auto "the beattles" "let it be"
+~$ ytdlmusic --auto "the beattles" "Stay With Me"
-artist : the beatles
+artist : Rexlambo
-song : let it be
+song : Stay With Me
-search the beatles let it be mp3 with youtubesearchpython
+search Rexlambo Stay With Me mp3 with youtubesearchpython
 future filename is : the_beatles_let_it_be.mp3
 download https://www.youtube.com/watch?v=QDYfEBY9NM4 with youtubedl
 [youtube] QDYfEBY9NM4: Downloading webpage